Definition

 Use a resource

 In the first code example the dynamic dropdown is powered by a trigger.
 You can also use a resource to power a dynamic dropdown.
-To do this combine the resource key and the resource method using camel case.
+To do this combine the resource key and the resource method using camel case.index.js

 Hide the trigger

 In some cases you will need to power a dynamic dropdown but do not want to make the Trigger available to the end user.
-Here it is best practice to create the trigger and set hidden: true
+Here it is best practice to create the trigger and sethidden: true on it’s display object.

 Dependencies between dropdowns

 You can have multiple dynamic dropdowns in a single trigger or action.
 In some cases, a dynamic dropdown depends on the value chosen in another dynamic dropdown when making its API call.
 The Google Sheets integration displays an example of this pattern.
+The example below illustrates a ‘New Worksheet’ trigger that populates a dynamic dropdown input field to select a worksheet:New Records trigger with Spreadsheet and Worksheet dynamic dropdown input fields, which have keys spreadsheet_id and worksheet_id respectively.
+The selected spreadsheet value is available via bundle.inputData.spreadsheet_id to be used by the Worksheet trigger.

 Note: Be mindful that a dynamic dropdown can depend on the value chosen in another dynamic dropdown.
-Two types of dependencies can exist between fields:
+Two types of dependencies can exist between fields: Requirement dependency: Affects how dependent fields are enabled or disabled within the UIValue dependency: Affects how dynamic dropdown field options are retrieved

 - Setting

-makes a field optional and always enabled in the UI.- Having no required value set makes a field optional and disabled until the dependencies are selected.
+required: falsemakes a field optional and always enabled in the UI.- Having no required value set makes a field optional and disabled until the dependencies are selected.

 - Setting a required value or not does not affect how the options of a dynamic field are retrieved.